 Burial of cables crossing or affixed to the seabed of the outer continental shelf (beneath federal waters) to a depth of 1500 meters, or to a latitude/longitude agreed to by the approving state agencies, off Oregon will be deemed consistent with this state policy.
-When a federal agency does not require burial in waters to this depth, the state may concur that the decision is consistent with state policy if the state agrees that adverse effects of not burying the cable, pipeline, other utility or fixture, have been avoided, minimized, and or mitigated to the maximum extent practicable.
+When a federal agency does not require burial in waters to this depth, the state may concur that the decision is consistent with state policy if the federal agency makes findings that burial cannot be practically achieved.
 The state shall require, as necessary, formal written agreements between affected ocean users as evidence that potential adverse effects of not burying the cable have been mitigated to the maximum extent practicable.

-4.5.1.3 The applicant shall verify burial to the easement-granting agency by written assurance.
+4.5.1.3 The applicant shall verify burial to the target burial depth to the easementgranting agency by written assurance.
 The state may require photographic or other evidence of burial from the applicant.